Bob Lazar: Public appearances and media

 Lazar co-operated the Desert Blast festival, an annual event in the Nevada desert for pyrotechnics enthusiasts.
 The festival features homemade explosives, rockets, jet-powered vehicles, and other pyrotechnics.

 Lazar was featured in Knapp's and Jeremy Corbell's 2019 documentary Bob Lazar: Area 51 & Flying Saucers, and he has appeared on The Joe Rogan Experience.
+In 2026, he was featured in Luigi Vendittelli's documentary S4: The Bob Lazar Story.

 Criminal convictions

+Journalists have noted that further doubts have been cast on Lazar's credibility due to his criminal activity.

 In 1990, Lazar was arrested for aiding and abetting a prostitution ring.
 This was reduced to felony pandering, to which he pleaded guilty.
 He was ordered to do 150 hours of community service, stay away from brothels, and undergo psychotherapy.

-In 2006, Lazar and his wife were charged with violating the Federal Hazardous Substances Act for shipping restricted chemicals across state lines.
+In 2006, Lazar's supply business was charged with violating the Federal Hazardous Substances Act for shipping restricted chemicals across state lines.
 The charges stemmed from a 2003 raid on United Nuclear's business offices, where chemical sales records were examined.
-United Nuclear pleaded guilty to three criminal counts of introducing into interstate commerce, and aiding and abetting the introduction into interstate commerce, of banned hazardous substances.
-In 2007, United Nuclear was fined $7,500 for violating a law prohibiting the sale of chemicals and components used to make illegal fireworks.
+In 2007, United Nuclear pleaded guilty to three criminal counts for violating a law prohibiting the sale of chemicals and components used to make illegal fireworks; it was fined $7,500 and received three years probation as part of a plea agreement where the government agreed not to bring direct charges against Lazar or his wife.

-Journalist Stephen Rodrick and author Neil Nixon write that further doubts have been cast on Lazar's credibility due to his criminal activity.